Curriculum & Instruction » Gifted & Talented

 Our district offers enrichment services through a variety of programs.
 The regulations (N.J.S.A.
 18A:35-34 through 18A:35-39) define gifted and talented students as: those students who possess or demonstrate high levels of ability, in one or more content areas, when compared to their chronological peers in the local district and who require modification of their educational program if they are to achieve in accordance with their capabilities.
 The Superintendent of Schools or designee shall ensure that the appropriate instructional adaptations are designed for students who are gifted and talented.

-In grades K-5, students participate in a Global Citizens double period.
+In grades K-4, students participate in a Global Citizens period.
 In this period, advanced students from all classes, including inclusion and self-contained classes, are provided with interdisciplinary problem-solving abilities.
-In addition, the Math and Language Arts curricula are differentiated based on teacher assessments.
+In addition for students in grades K-5, the Math and Language Arts curricula are differentiated based on teacher assessments.
 Instruction in all grade levels is always enriched for advanced learners based on their zone of proximal development.
 Students are grouped based on ability to engage in collaborative problem-solving.
 Students in grades 6-8 are identified and enrolled in portfolio classes in all content areas.
 Students in grades 9-12 are identified and enrolled in AP classes and our Academy programs.

 Criteria for Eligibility: